 It is very busy but exciting times.
 It has been an amazing year working on InsideOut as I have shared stories of mental ill health with a bunch of amazing senior role models from our workplaces.
 Each and every one of those stories is a privilege to hear and every meeting with a new role model is both uplifting and therapeutic.
 I am very fortunate to have found this purpose”.

 Since Rob speaks to a lot of senior leaders about openly discussing mental ill-health, I asked him to comment on the key insights he has taken away from these engagements:

-And what have been the most challenging and rewarding parts of widely sharing his personal experience with Bipolar Disorder for Rob?
+I also asked Rob what the most challenging and rewarding parts of widely sharing his personal experience with Bipolar Disorder?

 “The most challenging part was actually getting started.
 I was diagnosed when I was 30 and managed my condition under the radar for 15 years.
 Self-stigma is the most powerful stigma that we can experience.
 Sharing my story felt awkward at first, but now it is as natural as introducing myself.

 The most rewarding part is the impact that sharing the story can have in terms of helping other people seek help but contributing to the change in our workplace cultures.
 This is why what I do is a real privilege”.

 I’d now like to dedicate some time to exploring what Rob has learnt through his advocacy and consultancy work regarding what businesses can do to support people experiencing issues related to mental health.

 Rob believes the most meaningful actions a company can take to support people when they experience mental ill-health are: